 5:00pm Pacific Time

 Where does it meet?

-We plan to organize one physical meeting each year in the same city as InspectionWorld.
-This will give members who have never met in person to actually engage in face-to-face communication.
+We organize one physical meeting (some might call a party) each year in the same city as InspectionWorld.
+This gives members who have never met in person to actually engage in face-to-face communication.

 How do I join?